The Panic in Needle Park

 Featured:

-The Panic in Needle Park is a 1971 American film directed by Jerry Schatzberg and starring Al Pacino.
-The screenplay was written by Joan Didion and John Gregory Dunne, adapted from the book by James Mills.
+The Panic in Needle Park is a 1971 American romantic drama film directed by Jerry Schatzberg and starring Al Pacino and Kitty Winn.
+The screenplay was written by Joan Didion and John Gregory Dunne, adapted from the 1966 novel by James Mills.

-Played against this setting is a low-key love story between Bobby (Al Pacino), a young addict and small-time hustler, and Helen (Kitty Winn), a homeless girl who finds the stability she craves in her relationship with Bobby.
-She becomes an addict, and life goes downhill for them both as their addiction deepens, eventually leading to a series of betrayals.
+The film portrays life among a group of heroin addicts who hang out in "Needle Park" (then-nickname for Sherman Square on Manhattan's Upper West Side near 72nd Street and Broadway).
+The film is a love story between Bobby (Pacino), a young addict and small-time hustler, and Helen (Kitty Winn), a restless woman who finds Bobby charismatic.
+She becomes an addict, and life goes downhill for them both as their addictions worsen, eventually leading to a series of betrayals.

 Personal tools